Human Factors in Design and Operations

 - Evaluate the human characteristics which influence a user’s experience of the workplace environment to ensure it is comfortable, healthy, safe and effective (accounting for physical and psychological capabilities and limitations)

-- Demonstrate an understanding of human error types (including violation) and their potential causes
+- Evaluate human error types (including violation) and their potential causes

 - Appraise human reliability and performance using appropriate methods in order to develop measures to reduce the likelihood of human error